 In addition to playing for Rochester, Schulman was also a two-year member of the Niagara Power of the New York Collegiate Baseball League in the summers of 2013 and 2014, serving as a team captain his second year.
 He also was a communications intern for the Rochester Red Wings, the AAA affiliate of the Minnesota Twins.

-A Dean's List student in five of a possible seven semesters, Schulman served as the baseball representative to the Student-Athlete Advisory Committee at Rochester, and was a founder and two-time president of the campus chapter of the Fellowship of Christian Athletes.
+A Dean’s List student in five of a possible seven semesters, Schulman served as the baseball representative to the Student-Athlete Advisory Committee at Rochester, and was a founder and president of the campus chapter of the Fellowship of Christian Athletes.